saulpila/DickeModel.jl/docs/src/UPOsExamples.md

 Plots.isijulia() = false
 ```
 Now try with family ``\mathcal{B}``!
-## Finding periodic orbits with the Husimi function of the eigenstates.
+## Finding periodic orbits with the Husimi function of the eigenstates

 In this example, we will find a family of periodic orbits by looking at the scars it
 produces in a quantum eigenstates.
 This procedure was used in Ref.
 [Pilatowsky2021Identification](@cite) with